phisko/reflection/README.md

 static_assert(count_attributes() == 1);
 ```

-Functions are also provided to check if a type exposes a given property:
+Functions and concepts are also provided to check if a type exposes a given property:

 ```cpp
 static_assert(putils::reflection::has_class_name<reflectible>());